 The combination of acne, sensitive skin, and high temperatures can reduce some of us into red-faced wonders.
 Try spritzing a refreshing skin and face spray for when you need a quick shot of something soothing, fast.
 This simple recipe from Wellness Mama is one that you can make at home.
 This spray contains aloe, which has anti-aging properties and moisturizes weightlessly, witch hazel which helps to reduce the oil slick and fight blemishes, and peppermint which adds an exhilarating zing (be careful not to use too much of this potent essential oil).

 Is acne getting in the way of you living your best life?
 Put your acne to work, help yourself and others, and make a little money on the side.
-We are currently enrolling several acne studies in Austin and New Braunfels.
+We are currently enrolling several acne studies in Austin.